Best Checking Accounts for Minimizing Overdraft Fees

 Methodology: How We Find Checking Accounts that Minimize Overdraft Fees

-Overdraft fees can be most damaging when they come in bunches – that is, when banks charge multiple overdraft fees because a customer had more than one transaction on a day when the account was overdrawn.
+Overdraft fees can be most damaging when they come in bunches.
+When banks charge multiple overdraft fees because a customer had more than one transaction on a day when the account was overdrawn.

 So MoneyRates surveyed 89 banks and 345 different checking accounts to find the ones that offer: